• Home

 Understanding how drinking affects you the following day should always be a key consideration.
 People will often drink the night before without thinking about the next day.

 Research from the road safety charity Brake between 2012-2014, found that one in five drivers admitted to driving the morning after they had drank a lot the night before.
 In general, alcohol is removed from the blood at the rate of about one unit an hour but this is no hard and fast rule.
 The rate at which alcohol is removed from the body varies from person to person; with how much food you’ve eaten; the state of your liver and your metabolism all playing a role.
 Because of this if you’ve been drinking heavily, it’s probably best to refrain from driving at all the next day.
-Something definitely worth considering given St. Patrick’s Day falls in the middle of the working week this year.
+Something worth considering given St. Patrick’s Day falls in the middle of the working week this year.

 For additional information or advice about other topics and medical conditions, please select your area of interest from below: